JoseGaDel/bard/examples/README.md

 ## Authentication

 Some API calls require user authentication.
 The `APIParser` class has a method to set the authentication token.
 If we have a token at hand, we can manually set it using the `set_token` method.
 The token can be set as a string or as a dictionary.
 If the token is a dictionary, the program will try to resolve the token key.
 If the token is a string, the program will use it directly.
 If we do not have the token, BARD has an automatic mechanism to perform authentication automatically.
 The program will try to find an authentication endpoint in the API specification and will try to authenticate using the user credentials.
-If this endpoint is not present, it will try to find it in the description and if this fails, we will have the chance of passing this link to the program both in the program using `set_auth_endpoint`, or in the CLI if all the previous methods fail.
+If this endpoint is not present, it will try to find it in the description and if this fails, we will have the chance of passing this link to the program both in the program using `set_auth_endpoint`, or in the CLI as a last resource.

 ```python
 username = "my_username"